Strongpreneur#Starting A Business

 Given this schedule, the production plan specifies:

 At the early stages of the business, the entrepreneur or owner/manager is involved in all the operational activities of the enterprise and takes all the key decisions.
 Job descriptions are loosely defined as employees are often required to perform any duty need to achieve operational targets.
 The reporting relationships are flexible.
-All of these make it possible for the small business enterprise to respond quickly to opportunities and threats that may arise from the environment.
+All of these make it possible for small business enterprises to respond quickly to opportunities and threats that may arise from the environment.
 Indeed this flexibility is the hallmark of small businesses and accounts for their adaptability and speed in responding to new situations.

 To develop the plan involves the following activities: